RoseCityRobotics/common_platform/docs/source/data_annotation/label_studio.md

 🔗 **[Full Label Studio Guide](https://labelstud.io/guide/labeling)**

 ### Consolidate image files
 Make sure you have followed [instructions above](#image-directory-structure) for moving your image recording files into a central location.
-To verify `ls ~/teleop_data/images` should not return an error.
+To verify, running `ls ~/teleop_data/images` on the Pi should not return an error.

 ### Make annotation folder on the Pi
 On the Pi <img src="/_static/img/raspberry-pi.png" alt="Raspberry Pi" width="16">